Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 With Reishi Mushroom

 Both Astragalus and Reishi (Ganoderma lucidum) support immune modulation but through slightly different mechanisms.
 While Astragalus primarily builds Wei Qi and strengthens the body's defenses, Reishi helps modulate immune responses and promotes calm, centered energy.
-Together, they create balanced immune support suitable for those managing stress while building resilience.
+Because they complement rather than duplicate each other, they make a natural daily pairing, a relationship we explore fully in our comparison of Reishi versus Astragalus for immune support and our profile of Reishi, the mushroom of immortality.

 With Elderberry